patrickbrawley/gymBuddi/UnitTestingOverview.md

 ## Purpose

-Unit tests were applied to increase the robustness of our programming project and to assess how our code performed when further design alterations were added.
+For programming-based projects, Test-Driven Development (TDD) is essential for progressing through the design/development phase.
+Unit testing is a design tool which enforced TDD and was applied to increase the robustness of our programming project, and to assess how our code performed when further design alterations were added.

 ## Strategy

+TDD may be enforced via unit testing measures which follow the Test Anything Protocol (TAP).
+This procedure is an industry approach for developing unit tests and for producing reports.
+The